DLiNa/dlina.github.io/_posts/2015-06-18-A-Not-So-Simple-Question.md

 * `<title xmlns="http://www.tei-c.org/ns/1.0">Gespenstersonate</title>`
 * `<title xmlns="http://www.tei-c.org/ns/1.0">Fidelio</title>`

-The goal of our query was to find out documents, that do not contain the main text.
-But the very first in the results shows us that we have to refine our query, because we find a different structure in some cases, where no `<div>` element with a specified `subtype="work:no"` was used.
-To correct our results, we exclude all documents that contain a `<tei:l>` or a `<tei:p>` (because, obviously, then they do contain running text).
+The goal of our query was to find documents that don't feature the actual text of a drama.
+But the very first results shows us that we have to refine our query because we find a different structure in some cases, where no `<div>` element with a specified `subtype="work:no"` was used.
+To correct our results, we exclude all documents that contain a `<tei:l>` or a `<tei:p>` (because, obviously, then they *do* contain running text):

 {% highlight xquery %}
 count(for $item in collection('/db/data/tgrep')//tei:TEI